 Once you have identified and selected the target market the next principle of marketing concept states your next task should be focused on identifying customers’ needs and wants.

-The customer’s needs may range from actual, functional, and psychological to hidden – you should interact with them and create an environment they freely speak about their needs and wants.
+The customer’s needs may range from actual, functional, and psychological to hidden – you should interact with them and create an environment where they freely speak about their needs and wants.
 You should be realizing that your business success depends upon satisfying customers’ needs and wants and forming exchange relationships.

 According to this principle, a single department or single sales personnel can not achieve your business sales goals.
 By this, all the departments like sales, finance, marketing, R&D, etc. should be coordinated in one direction that is to achieve greater customer satisfaction and profits.